resourceguru/api-docs/endpoints/time_off.md

 updated_at | String | Last updated date and time.

-## Get a Specific Time Off/Downtime event
+## Get a Specific Time Off/Downtime Event

-*  `GET /v1/:subdomain/downtimes/id` returns a specific Time Off/Downtime event.
+*  `GET /v1/:subdomain/downtimes/id` returns a specific Time Off/Downtime Event.

-## Create a Time Off/Downtime event
+## Create a Time Off/Downtime Event

 * `POST /v1/:subdomain/downtimes` will create a new Time Off/Downtime event from the parameters passed.